khanheuroland/GmailRegister/README.md

 # Gmail Register Automation Script

-This is an example of creating automation script using extended actor as a data model
+This is an example of creating automation script using test data from external properties file